Revised April 5, 2022

 - Represent all volunteers to local NPS management

-- Represent the VIP program to CNM cooperating associations, friends groups, and other partners
+- Represent the VIP program to CNM cooperating associations, friends groups, and other partners and assist with communication and information sharing with these groups.

 - Represent the VIP program and the park in outreach activities